apkollen/api.apkollen.se/test/db/README.md

 # test/db

+This is a way to let `knex` run a `sqlite` database in memory, by providing functions to migrate (initialize) and seed (fill with data).

 To recreate `migrations/init.js` and `seeds/init.js`, simply open the new `sqlite` test DB and run the following commands

 ```